Neptune-Crypto/neptune-core/docs/src/consensus/block.md

 The block body holds the variable-size data, consisting of:
  - `transaction` every block contains one transaction, which represents the merger of all broadcasted transactions that the miner decided to confirm.
- - `mutator_set_accumulator` the [mutator set](../mutator-set.md) is the data structure that holds the UTXOs.
+ - `mutator_set_accumulator` the <span style="color:red">mutator set</span> is the data structure that holds the UTXOs.
 It is simultaneously an accumulator (giving rise to a compact representation and compact membership proofs) and an anonymity architecture (so that outputs from one transactions cannot be linked to inputs to another).
  - `lock_free_mmr_accumulator` the data structure holding lock-free UTXOs
  - `block_mmr_accumulator` the peaks of a Merkle mountain range that contains all historical blocks in the current block's line.
  - `uncle_blocks` the digests of uncle blocks not listed so far.
 The miner needs to prove that between the latest common ancestor between the current block and all listed uncles, none of the listed uncles were included before.